Belcher Mound Site: Site description

 The Belcher Site was a ceremonial center with a mound, cemetery, and village area inhabited circa 900 - 1700 CE.
 The mound at Belcher was built in successive levels.
 Each layer had a structure, which was burned or deserted after a period of use, and the mound subsequently covered with a new layer and building.
 The earliest were rectangular wall trench structures with wattle and daub walls and grass thatched gable roofs.
 Later, circular structures with interior roof supports and central hearths were constructed atop the mound.
 These were constructed with the same materials, but subdivided into compartments for several living and cooking arrangements.
 The structures atop the mounds are thought to have been ceremonial lodges or the homes of chieftains.

 Burial practices

 The people of the site buried their dead in pits beneath the floors of their houses.
-In excavations between 1936–1954, the remains of forty six individuals and their funerary objects were removed by Dr. Webb, who donated these remains and objects to the Louisiana State University Museum of Natural Science in 1974.
+In excavations between 1936 and 1954, the remains of forty six individuals and their funerary objects were removed by Dr. Webb, who donated these remains and objects to the Louisiana State University Museum of Natural Science in 1974.
 The grave goods included earthenware pottery, a ceramic spindle whorl and hair ornament, a stone celt and shell artifacts.
 The remains were determined to be related to ancestors of the Caddo Nation of Oklahoma and returned to them under the NAGPRA Act.